-1. Front End Cluster: Front end cluster acts as an intermediate between back end cluster and the clients.
-It is also called as Web Front End Cluster.
+1. Front End Cluster: Front end cluster acts as an intermediate between the back end cluster and the clients.
+It is also called a Web Front End Cluster.
 It establishes the initial connection and authenticates the users or clients using the Azure Active Directory.
 After user authentication, Azure Traffic Manager directs the user requests to the nearest data centers and Azure Content Delivery Network (CDN) allocates the statice files/content to the users or clients based on the geographical locations.

 If you still have queries regarding Power BI Architecture?

 Got any questions?
 Leave a comment below and we will get back to you

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!